FitCLIP: Refining Large-Scale Pretrained Image-Text Models for Zero-Shot Video Understanding Tasks: Zero-shot Video Understanding Benchmark

-\textbf{Text-to-video Retrieval\\} Given a text query, the goal of text-to-video retrieval is to find a video, from a collection, that visually matches the text description.
-Given that the concept of classes does not exist in this task, previous methods \cite{frozen_in_time, clip4clip} denote experiments as zero-shot when the visual-language models are not fine-tuned on the downstream datasets.
-We evaluate zero-shot text-to-video retrieval in three datasets:\\ \textbf{MSR-VTT~\cite{msrvtt}.} This dataset contains video clips with lengths up to 30 seconds paired with captions.
-Our zero-shot benchmark includes the Test 1K-A, which includes $1,000$ video-text pairs.
-To measure performance, we report Recall at $K=\{1,5,10\}$ and the median ranking (MdR).\\ \textbf{YouCook2~\cite{youcook2}.} This dataset comprises challenging cooking videos depicting fine-grained human actions.
-We test on $3305$ clip-text pairs.\\ To measure performance, we report Recall at $K=\{1,5,10\}$ and the median ranking (MdR).\\ \textbf{DiDeMo~\cite{didemo}.} This dataset contains mostly unedited video clips from Flickr.
-As the dataset was originally designed for moment localization, we follow \cite{collaborative_experts,clipbert,frozen_in_time,clip4clip} and cast a video-paragraph retrieval problem.
-We evaluate on $4021$ testing samples.
-To measure performance, we report Recall at $K=\{1,5,10\}$ and the median ranking (MdR).\\
+\textbf{Text-to-video Retrieval.} Given a text query, the goal of text-to-video retrieval is to find a video, from a collection, that visually matches the text description.
+Given that the concept of classes does not exist in this task, previous methods \cite{frozen_in_time,clip4clip} denote experiments as zero-shot when the visual-language models are not fine-tuned on the downstream datasets.
+To measure performance, we report recall at $k=\{1,5,10\}$ and the median ranking (MdR).
+We evaluate zero-shot text-to-video retrieval in three datasets: \begin{itemize} \item \emph{MSR-VTT~\cite{msrvtt}} contains video clips with a duration of up to 30 seconds paired with captions.
+We adopt the 1K-A test split~\cite{jsfusion}, which contains $1,000$ video-text pairs. \item \emph{YouCook2~\cite{youcook2}} comprises challenging cooking videos depicting fine-grained human actions.
+We test on $3305$ clip-text pairs~\cite{mil_nce}. \item \emph{DiDeMo~\cite{didemo}} contains mostly unedited video clips from Flickr.
+We follow \cite{collaborative_experts,clipbert,frozen_in_time} and cast a video-paragraph retrieval problem.
+We evaluate on $4021$ test samples. \end{itemize}